-Aura Minerals acquired the mine is 2009 and completed an expansion project consisting of new crusher-conveyor and stacking systems.
+Aura Minerals acquired the mine in 2009 and completed an expansion project consisting of new crusher-conveyor and stacking systems.
 This reduced ore haulage distances and increased throughput.
 The mine produced 82.3 kozs of gold in 2017 with recoveries averaging 97%.
 The Proven and Probable Reserves as of Dec.
-2017 contained 1.1 Mozs of gold contained in 67.77 Mt of oxide and mixed material with an average grade of 0.50 g/t Au.
+2017 contained 1.1 Mozs of gold contained in 67.77 Mt of oxide and mixed material with an average grade of 0.50 g/t gold.
 The cut-off grades were 0.28 g/t gold for oxides and 0.37 g/t for mixed.

 Aura announced that San Andres has produced 38,743 ounces of gold during the first half of 2018 at a cash operating cost of $903/oz.
 Aura has updated their 2018 guidance to 65,000-75,000 ounces at cash operating costs of $750-$925/oz at the San Andres mine.